-From Monday, March 31, 2025, strong winds began blowing from the east, gradually shifting to the southeast.
-By April 2, at least 25 Hoopoes had been found in County Cork by lunchtime.
-By the end of the first week of April 2025, the number of recorded Hoopoes had skyrocketed.
-Fresh arrivals were reported at no fewer than 130 sites, extending as far north as Caithness and the Outer Hebrides, while numbers in Cornwall and southern Ireland continued to rise.
-Notably, one Hoopoe even landed on the Scillonian III boat, which was travelling between Cornwall and the Isles of Scilly.
+From Monday, March 31, strong easterly winds gradually shifted to the southeast, seemingly prompting further arrivals.
+By April 2, at least 25 Hoopoes had been recorded in County Cork by lunchtime alone.
+By the end of the first week of April, the influx had reached astonishing proportions: fresh arrivals were reported from no fewer than 130 sites, stretching as far north as Caithness and the Outer Hebrides, while Cornwall and southern Ireland continued to see rising numbers.
+One particularly memorable bird even landed on the Scillonian III, en route between Cornwall and the Isles of Scilly.

-After all the recent sightings, it was finally my turn to try to see one.
-Fortunately, while driving down to Birmingham, news came through that a Hoopoe had been found in some horse paddocks near Halesowen Riding School.
-I soon arrived at the location and saw the bird.
+After following the news of these sightings with keen anticipation, I finally had my chance.
+While driving down to Birmingham, word came through that a Hoopoe had been found in some horse paddocks near Halesowen Riding School.
+I soon arrived and was rewarded with a close view of the striking bird.

-Always nice to see, and apparently the first twitchable bird since 2010 in the West Midlands
+Always a delight to see, this was particularly special as it marked the first twitchable Hoopoe in the West Midlands since 2010.

 No comments: